PROJECT: Support to the Coalition for Rainforest Nations

-The key output will be for the Coalition for Rainforest Nations to continue and scale up their current work to support rainforest nations to advocate for Reducing Emissions from Deforestation and Forest Degradation (REDD+) mechanisms in the negotiations.
-Throughout each calendar year, the Coalition for Rainforest Nations will undertake the following activities:
+The key output was for the Coalition for Rainforest Nations to continue and scale up their current work to support rainforest nations to advocate for Reducing Emissions from Deforestation and Forest Degradation (REDD+) mechanisms in the negotiations.
+Throughout each calendar year, the Coalition for Rainforest Nations undertook the following activities:

-1. Produce technical reports: the Coalition for Rainforest Nations’s roster of renowned experts will produce a total of approximately 10 reports annually on the status and current research on REDD+, Coastal Marine Ecosystems and Land-Use, Land-Use Change and Forestry (LULUCF)
+1. Producing technical reports: the Coalition for Rainforest Nations’s roster of renowned experts produced a total of approximately 10 reports annually on the status and current research on REDD+, Coastal Marine Ecosystems and Land-Use, Land-Use Change and Forestry (LULUCF)

-2. Organise workshops: the Coalition for Rainforest Nations will stage at least 2 of these meetings a year, to serve as a forum for least developed and developing countries to share views and experiences on REDD+, Coastal Marine Ecosystems and other issues as defined by the UNFCCC
+2. Organising workshops: the Coalition for Rainforest Nations staged at least 2 of these meetings a year, to serve as a forum for least developed and developing countries to share views and experiences on REDD+, Coastal Marine Ecosystems and other issues as defined by the UNFCCC

-3. Prepare submissions: CfRN will produce approximately 5-6 submissions of views every year on issues related to REDD+, Coastal Marine Ecosystems, and LULUCF
+3. Preparing submissions: CfRN produced approximately 5-6 submissions of views every year on issues related to REDD+, Coastal Marine Ecosystems, and LULUCF

-4. Write policy briefings: CfRN will continue to produce briefs for many climate negotiators at different levels.
+4. Writing policy briefings: CfRN has continued to produce briefs for many climate negotiators at different levels.
 These include Ministerial briefings, Head of State briefings and newsletters

-5. Attend the Conference of the Parties (COP) and Subsidiary Body for Scientific and Technological Advice (SBSTA).
+5. Attending the Conference of the Parties (COP) and Subsidiary Body for Scientific and Technological Advice (SBSTA).